tbonejones/Assignment1-3420/DFDDictionary.md

 # DFD Dictionary

 ### Developer:
-&emsp; &emsp; The employee who procures/compiles Software Package and, after it is checked for OSS Licenses, then modifies it for
+&emsp; &emsp; The employee who procures/compiles Software Package and, after it is checked for OSS Licenses, then modifies it for<br/>
 &emsp; &emsp; use within the company.

-### Manage Software Package for License Scanning (MSPLC): The process that accepts the Software Package from the Developer and
+### Manage Software Package for License Scanning (MSPLC):
-forwards it to the Scan for Licences process.
-This process also receives the SPLR and sends those results to the OSSFS Database for storage.
+&emsp; &emsp; The process that accepts the Software Package from the Developer and forwards it to the Scan for Licences process. <br/> &emsp; &emsp; This process also receives the SPLR and sends those results to the OSSFS Database for storage.

+### Manager:
-### Manager: An upper-level executive at the company who may wish to browse the SPLR.
+&emsp; &emsp; An upper-level executive at the company who may wish to browse the SPLR.

 ### OSS Found in Software (OSSFS): The Database that stores the SPLR.